vegather/Disruptive/README.md

 Authentication is done by initializing the `Disruptive` instance with a type that conforms to the `AuthProvider` protocol.
 The recommended type for this is `OAuth2ServiceAccount` which will authenticate a service account using the OAuth2 flow.
 A service account can be created in [DT Studio](https://studio.disruptive-technologies.com) by clicking the `Service Account` tab under `API Integrations` in the side menu.

-Here's an example of how to authenticate a service account with the OAuth2 flow ([docs](https://vegather.github.io/Disruptive/OAuth2ServiceAccount/)):
+Here's an example of how to authenticate a service account with the OAuth2 flow:

 ```swift
 let serviceAccount = ServiceAccount(email: "<EMAIL>", key: "<KEY_ID>", secret: "<SECRET>")